 Graduate work in English as a Second Language, IU 20, Northampton, PA, 2002

-Graduate work in Graphic Design, University of the Arts, Philadelphia PA, 1995
+Graduate work in Graphic Design and Fine Arts, University of the Arts, Philadelphia PA, 1995

 Moore College of Art & Design, Philadelphia, PA B.F.A cum laude